arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Software Requirements

-If you want to use the Portenta Hat Carrier with a Portenta X8, you may need to have the following:
+If you want to use the Portenta Hat Carrier with a Portenta X8, check the following bullet points:

 - Make sure you have the latest Linux image.
 Refer to [this section](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#portenta-x8-os-image-update) to confirm that your Portenta X8 is up-to-date.